-It all started with misfires, failure & anger.
+It all started with misfires, failure and anger.

-I applied at National School of design (I was a born painter).
-Still failed.
-Applied at Jamia Millia University for Mass Communication at Delhi & Rabindra Bharati.
-Successfully failed to even get selected.
+I applied to the National School of Design.
+(I was a born painter).
+Failed again.
+Applied to Jamia Millia University and Rabindra Bharti University for studying Mass Communication.
+I successfully failed to get selected.
 The security guard at Mudra didn’t even allow me to get in with my CV.
-Trikaya Gery( Now Grey worldwide ) liked my portfolio but rejected as I did not hold any professional degree on design.
-A dozen internship misfired.
-Worked 3 years in a design studio as an intern with only a promise of payment.
-They stole my design and never gave me recognition.
-I left them with anger.
-But Lady Luck had no intention to show up.
+Trikaya Grey (now Grey Worldwide) liked my portfolio but rejected it as I did not hold any professional degree in design.
+A dozen internships misfired.
+I worked for 3 years in a design studio as an intern with only a promise of a payment.
+They stole my designs!
+I quit in anger.
+My Lady Luck had no intention of showing up.
 Misfires continued.
 But I was shameless and kept on exploring as many things as I could think of.
-In those days I couldn’t afford business magazines so rented second-hand books from stalls on the footpath.
+In those days I couldn’t afford business magazines so I rented second-hand books from the stalls on the roadside.
 These were my sole source of inspiration.
 In one of these, I found contact details of 200 CEOs.
-To stand out among the plethora of CVs I was sure they were used to receiving, I sent them a coloured print out creative CV (Cost me a fortune in those days.
+To stand out among the plethora of CVs I was sure they were used to receiving, I sent them a coloured print out of my creative CV.
+It cost me a fortune in those days.
 None of them replied.
 I lost my self-confidence and hope.
-I found strength to try again.
+I found strength to try again though.

 My first job